joinpursuit/Pursuit-Core-Web/advanced_or_misc/recaptcha_protect_your_sites/README.md

 </details>

 Once you submit the form you will be given two keys:
-* **site key**: Is public facing and used in the front-end for the reCAPTCHA widget.
+* **site key**: Is public facing and used in the client for the reCAPTCHA widget.
-* **secret key**: Is secret and will be used in the backend to verify the reCAPTCHA token an environment variable.
+* **secret key**: Is secret and will be used in the server to verify the reCAPTCHA token an environment variable.

 Copy you keys somewhere, we will use them in a bit.